Create Amazon Cloud Storage Connection

 Role-Based Authorization

-in AWS IAM to which the target cloud object storage S3 belongs: The permission policy represents the rules for accessing AWS S3 data, and this policy is authorized to the created role.
-Singdata Lakehouse achieves read and write operations with the data in S3 by assuming this role.
+You need to create a permission policy and a role in AWS IAM under the account that owns the target S3 bucket.
+The permission policy defines the rules for accessing AWS S3 data, and this policy is attached to the created role.
+Singdata Lakehouse achieves read and write operations on S3 data by assuming this role.

 STEP1: Create a Permission Policy (LakehouseAccess) on AWS: